New weapons to use in rape cases in Pakistan | Samaa Digital

 The problem is that the woman has to prove rape instead of the man proving he didn’t do it, said Zaman.

-We also do not have enough medico-legal officers in Pakistan and forensics or DNA labs to process rape kits, as they are called.
-“Apparently 70 new positions have been sanctioned for Sindh for medico-legal officers,” she said.
-“I know that there are a grand total of 12 female medico-legal officers in Karachi only.
+We also do not have enough medico-legal officers in Pakistan and forensics or DNA labs.
+We do not have rape kits, which are used elsewhere in the world.
+“Apparently 40 (not 70 as previously said here) new positions have been sanctioned for Sindh for medico-legal officers,” she said.
+No postings have taken place.
+“I know that there are a grand total of four or five female medico-legal officers in Karachi only.
 And as you know, the MLO doesn’t just do rape cases, they do examinations in many other cases.”
+(Correction: the number was stated to be 12.
+It is actually only 4 or 5 MLOs).
 Only 4% of police are female officers in in Sindh.

-Zaman said that apparently a forensics lab has been opened in Jamshoro and Khyber Pakhtunkhwa has three labs.
-“But the main one in Peshawar doesn’t do rape cases, it does narcotics, ballistics etc,” she added.

 Watch this video to learn how a rape kit should be performed: How a rape kit works by the Cleveland.com